Student Guide

 Please note that all AYY apartments are unfurnished.
 This means that there are no furniture in the apartment.
 No bed, no table, no lights.
 All AYY apartments have a kitchen with a stove and a fridge, though.

-You can also rent furniture from for example a company called Furent.
+You can rent furniture from for example a company called Furent.
 Furent is a company that specialises in services related to furnished apartments.
 Their main service is furniture rental and they can provide anything from a fully furnished house to single handpicked items.
-For more information and prices, please contact [email protected]
+For more information and prices, please contact info@furent.fi

-Short-term accommodation / Private market
+Short-term accommodation and private market

 You can also search for accommodation on the private market.
 However, it might be difficult to find affordable furnished accommodation for a short period of time.
 Please note that Aalto University cannot offer any assistance in finding accommodation from the private market.